 - X-rays of chest and abdomen and other body parts that may have been injured

 The prognosis depends on the cause of the subcutaneous emphysema.
 If associated with major trauma, a procedure or infection, the severity of those conditions will determine the outcome.

 Subcutaneous emphysema associated with scuba diving is most often less serious.

 Crepitus; Subcutaneous air; Tissue emphysema

 Byvny RL, Shockley LW.
 Scuba diving and dysbarism.
-In: Marx JA, Hockberger RS, Walls RM, eds.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 143.

 Cheng G-S, Varghese TK, Park DR. Pneumomediastinum and mediastinitis.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 84.

 Kosowsky JM, Kimberly HH.
 Pleural disease.
-In: Marx JA, Hockberger RS, Walls RM, eds.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 77.